NishantDP/Supervised_Learning/README.md

 # Supervised_Learning
-# Basic implementation of some of the supervised machine learning techniques in Pythin
+# Basic implementation of some of the supervised machine learning techniques in Python
 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: